platinumazure/eslint-plugin-qunit/docs/rules/literal-compare-order.md

-# Ensure comparison assertions have arguments in the right order (literal-compare-order)
+# Enforce comparison assertions have arguments in the right order (literal-compare-order)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.